 My work takes two very different tangents.

 What emerges appears to be an almost organic revelation.
-The surface interventions transform it beyond a plane that merely accepts gestures to an element that is a gesture in and of itself.
-Combined with other applied elements (rope, yarn, thread, etc.), the piece is infused with a dynamic of color, dimension, ambiguity and tension.
-Within this order of randomness an aesthetic emerges that embraces the various parts to manifest the whole.
+The surface becomes an expressive gesture of its own beyond a mere platform as the foundation of the artwork.
+Combined with other applied elements (rope, yarn, thread, paint etc.), the artworks are infused with a dynamic of color, dimension, ambiguity and tension.
+Within this order of randomness an aesthetic emerges that embraces the various parts to manifest a unified whole.

-A separate and very different body of work is represented by three dimensional works incorporating found or repurposed elements and offering commentary on contemporary society with a sense of wit.
+A separate and very different body of work is represented by three dimensional works incorporating found or repurposed elements.
+The result encourages contemplation beyond the intended uses to consider alternate meanings and offering commentary on contemporary society with a sense of wit.